bentsea/critical-truth/_posts/2014-10-09-movie-review-gone-girl.markdown

 ---
 layout: post
 title:  "Gone Girl: The Movie"
-blurb: "A chilling thriller loaded with surprises!"
+blurb: "A chilling thriller loaded with surprises!
+A must see for suspense fans."
 final-verdict: "An incredibly intense thriller, and an absolute must see."
 rating: "8.0"
 date:   2014-10-09 16:59:15